What's Best, a GED® or High School Diploma?

 Some states have adult high schools, where you can take classes and earn a high school diploma.
 Most often, though, adult education is a route to a high school equivalency diploma, earned by taking the GED test or HiSET exam, depending on your state.

 Fake “Internet high schools” claim to offer high school diplomas or "GEDs," but these are actually worthless.
 A few schools offer high school diplomas, but they can be costly and take several years.
 Even then, some employers or colleges won't take the certificate if it's based on online testing.

 Many websites offer an "online GED" in a few weeks (or even a few days!), based on a quick test or "life experience."
 Be very wary of these.
 They are fakes; all you receive is phony diploma that means nothing.
 These online "schools" are diploma mills.
 They're in the diploma printing business, not the education business.

 What many people commonly say is a "GED" is a state-issued high school equivalency (HSE) diploma.
 The GED test was created in 1942 for people who were not able to finish high school.
-Today, there are two additional HSE tests: the TASC test and the HiSET exam.
-Which test or tests you can take depends on your state, but the three tests are fairly similar.
+Today, there is an additional HSE test, the HiSET exam.
+Which test or tests you can take depends on your state, but the tests are fairly similar.